Jackass Flat

 Jackass Flat lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-The population of the Jackass Flat statistical area (Lv2) is estimated to be around 2,162 as of November 2025.
-This figure represents an increase of 255 people since the 2021 Census, which reported a population of 1,907 people.
-The increase is inferred from AreaSearch's estimation of the resident population at 2,132 following examination of the latest ERP data release by the ABS (June 2024), along with an additional 176 validated new addresses since the Census date.
-The population density ratio for Jackass Flat (SA2) is 978 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
-The area's population growth of 13.4% since the 2021 census exceeded both the SA4 region at 7.9% and the non-metro area.
-Interstate migration contributed approximately 46.0% of overall population gains for Jackass Flat (SA2) during recent periods, with natural growth and overseas migration also being positive factors.
+As of Feb 2026, the estimated population of the suburb of Jackass Flat is around 2,170.
+This reflects a growth of 263 people since the 2021 Census, which reported a population of 1,907.
+The increase is inferred from AreaSearch's estimation of the resident population at 2,132 following examination of ABS' latest ERP data release in June 2024 and an additional 186 validated new addresses since the Census date.
+This results in a population density ratio of 981 persons per square kilometer.
+Jackass Flat's growth rate of 13.8% since the 2021 census exceeds the SA4 region (8.0%) and the Rest of Vic., indicating it as a growth leader in the region.
+Interstate migration contributed approximately 46.0% to overall population gains during recent periods, with natural growth and overseas migration also being positive factors.

 Frequently Asked Questions - Population